Cornell University College of Arts and Sciences: 21st century

-The Arts Quadrangle
+Arts Quadrangle

-The Arts Quad is the site of Cornell's original academic buildings and is home to many of the college's programs.
+The Arts Quad on the campus of Cornell University is the site of the university's original academic buildings, which are associated with most of the College of Arts and Sciences' classes and programs.
 On the western side of the quad, at the top of Libe Slope, are Morrill Hall (completed in 1866), McGraw Hall (1872) and White Hall (1868).
-These simple but elegant buildings, built with native Cayuga bluestone, reflect Ezra Cornell's utilitarianism and are known as Stone Row.
+All of these buildings are built with native Cayuga bluestone to reflect Ezra Cornell's utilitarianism and are known as Stone Row.
 The statue of Ezra Cornell, dating back to 1919, stands between Morrill and McGraw Halls.
 Across from this statue, in front of Goldwin Smith Hall, sits the statue of Andrew Dickson White, Cornell's other co-founder and its first president.

 Lincoln Hall (1888) also stands on the eastern face of the quad next to Goldwin Smith Hall.
 On the northern face are the domed Sibley Hall and Tjaden Hall (1883).
-Just off of the quad on the Slope, next to Tjaden, stands the Herbert F. Johnson Museum of Art, designed by I. M. Pei.
+Just off of the quad on the Slope, next to Tjaden, stands the Herbert F. Johnson Museum of Art, designed by I. M. Pei (1973).
 Stimson Hall (1902), Olin Library (1959) and Uris Library (1892), with Cornell's landmark clocktower, McGraw Tower, stand on the southern end of the quad.

 Olin Library replaced Boardman Hall (1892), the original location of the Cornell Law School.
 In 1992, an underground addition was made to the quad with Kroch Library, an extension of Olin Library that houses several special collections of the Cornell University Library, including the Division of Rare and Manuscript Collections.

 Klarman Hall, the first new humanities building at Cornell in over 100 years, opened in 2016.
 Klarman houses the offices of Comparative Literature and Romance Studies.
 The building is connected to, and surrounded on three sides by, Goldwin Smith Hall and fronts East Avenue.

 Legends and lore about the Arts Quad and its statues can be found at Cornelliana.

 Academics

 Majors

 The College of Arts and Sciences offers both undergraduate and graduate (through the Graduate School) degrees.
 The only undergraduate degree is the Bachelor of Arts.
-However, students may enroll in the dual-degree program, which allows them to pursue programs of study in two colleges and receive two different degrees.

-The faculties within the college are:
+The majors within the college are: